 The minimum grade required for articulated credit is a "B." Not all courses are articulated.
-Students can find the most up-to-date listing of articulated courses, and instructions on how to apply for articulated credit, by visiting https://www.norcocollege.edu/academicAffairs/cte.
+While credits earned through high school articulation are widely accepted at many colleges and universities, the decision to accept these credits ultimately lie with each institution.
+Please contact your college's transfer office for more information.
 For further information or assistance, please contact the high school articulation office, cte-info@rccd.edu.